gpetepg/data_structures_algorithms/README.md

      - If successful, return success
    - Return failure (if loop exits)

-# Divide and conquer algorithms
+# Divide and conquer algorithms:

 Method that divides the problem into smaller parts and then solving those parts.
 Think binary search.